 Here inside the while loop I am converting all the channels and their data is being stored in the ADC_VAL array.
 We can also convert a single channel whenever we want.

-ou can check the video below to see the entire working.
+You can check the video to see the complete explanation and working of this project.